Rohith1110/REInstruct_Implementation/README.md

 ## Training the Model

-For fine-tuning the model, you can use the following script, which is designed for training with 8 A100-80G GPUs:
+For fine-tuning the model, you can use the following script:

 ```bash